NNIL-formulas revisited: universal models and finite model property: Preliminaries

 \begin{definition} {\sf NNIL}-formulas in {\em normal form} are defined by the grammar:

 \end{definition}

-The approach of this paper is based on the observation made in \cite{BdJ15} that \NNIL-formulas are backwards preserved (or reflected) by monotonic maps.
+The approach of this paper is based on the observation made in \cite{BdJ15} that \NNIL-formulas are reflected (or backwards preserved) by color-preserving monotonic maps.
 We recall this fact in detail as follows.